Multiple sclerosis (MS) can cause not only physical symptoms, but also cognitive — or mental — changes.

 Although MS can potentially affect your memory, learning, and other cognitive functions, there are steps you can take to manage those changes.
 Let your doctor know if you experience any cognitive symptoms.

-They might recommend cognitive rehabilitation exercises, changes to your medication regimen, or adjustments to your daily activities.
 You can also use a variety of strategies and tools to cope with cognitive challenges at work and home.